htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     | 7     | Suspended           |
     +-------+---------------------+

-:classad-attribute: `JobSubmitMethod`
+:classad-attribute:`JobSubmitMethod`
-    Integer which indicates how a **Job** was submitted to HTCondor.
+    Integer which indicates how a job was submitted to HTCondor.
+Users can set a custom value for job via Python Bindings API.

     +-----------+------------------------+
     | Value     | Method of Submission   |